Skip to Content

 Passive Heat Sources May be Enough

 The greenhouse heat retention techniques we reviewed in the sections above can be amazingly effective.
-You might not have to include tangible heat sources if you reside in a fairly temperate climate.
+You might not have to include tangible heat sources if you reside in a reasonably temperate climate.

 Just a couple of full water barrels and bubble wrap insulation use may be enough to protect your delicate plants if your locality doesn’t experience sub-zero conditions.
 If anything, you might even have to let the warm air out by opening the vents.